-Timetabling - giving some structure to the day is important.
-Below are suggested timetables and templates to complete if you wish.
-These resources are in no way compulsory but are offered to support parents who may want to use them.
+Timetabling - giving some structure to the day is important for many children.
+Below is a suggested timetable to use if you wish.
+This is in no way compulsory but offered to support parents who may want to use them.

 If your child is experiencing anxiety or you have suffered a bereavement, please get in touch with school.
 We would be happy to signpost support and advice to you.